kelvinnmuia/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 # 0x0D.
 Web stack debugging #0
 ## The Domains/Concepts covered in this project: `DevOps` `SysAdmin` `Scripting` `Debugging`

 The project introduced me into debugging broken or bugged webstacks.
-I Learned create bash scripts that once executed, brings back the webstack to a working state.
+I Learned to create bash scripts that once executed, brings back the webstack to a working state.

 Let’s start with a very simple example.
 My server must: